Karl-Adolf Zenker

 Karl-Adolf Zenker (19 July 1907 – 27 March 1998) was an officer in the Kriegsmarine during World War II.
 He served as a member of the Naval Historical Team and later became commander (Inspector of the Navy) of the post-war German Navy.

+His father, Hans Zenker, was Head of the Naval Command (Chef der Marineleitung) in the Navy of the Weimar Republic from 1924 to 1928.